793rd Military Police Battalion: Iraq War

-The 793rd Military Police Battalion deployed to Iraq in December 2004 in support of Operation Iraqi Freedom 04–06.
+The 793rd Military Police Battalion deployed to Iraq in December 2004 in support of Operation Iraqi Freedom 2004–2006.
 The battalion secured the capitulated PMOI (People's Mujahedin of Iran)/MEK (Mujahideen-e Khalq) forces at Camp Ashraf, Iraq.
 The battalion also supported the 3rd Brigade Combat Team, 3rd Infantry Division in their area of operation.
-The battalion redeployed to its home in Bamberg, Germany in November 2005.
+The battalion redeployed to its home in Bamberg, Germany, in November 2005.
 The 793rd Military Police Battalion was awarded the Meritorious Unit Commendation—Iraq and campaign streamer—Iraq, for military operations in support of Operation Iraqi Freedom.

-Operation Iraqi Freedom 08-10
+Operation Iraqi Freedom 2008–2010

-The 793rd Military Police Battalion once again deployed to Iraq, from April 2008 to June 2009, in support of Operation Iraqi Freedom 08-10 where they oversaw 12 subordinate units professionalizing the Iraqi Police across 7 provinces in central and southern Iraq, from Baghdad to Basra, serving under the Multi-National Division (Center), Multi-National Division (South-East), and Multi-National Division (South).
+The 793rd Military Police Battalion once again deployed to Iraq, from April 2008 to June 2009, in support of Operation Iraqi Freedom 08-10 where they oversaw 12 subordinate units professionalizing the Iraqi Police across seven provinces in central and southern Iraq, from Baghdad to Basra, serving under the Multi-National Division (Center), Multi-National Division (South-East), and Multi-National Division (South).

 Kuwait and Baghdad

 The battalion was in Camp Buehring, Kuwait in April 2008.
 They trained in the Kuwaiti Desert and gathering intelligence of their area of responsibility for Iraq.
-In May 2008, the battalion had completely transferred to Camp Stryker, Victory Base Complex to relieve the outgoing battalion, the 720th MP battalion from Ft Hood, Texas.
+In May 2008, the battalion had completely transferred to Camp Stryker, Victory Base Complex to relieve the outgoing battalion, the 720th MP battalion from Fort Hood, Texas.
 The "Spartans" were attached to their home brigade, the 18th MP Brigade "Vigilant" which was in Iraq and in charge of MP units in the Division, and the battalion was attached as well to 10th Mountain Division in Multi-National Division-Center(MND-C), and the 18th Airborne Corps in Multi-National Corps-Iraq(MNC-I).
 The battalion had units all over MND-C and the Polish Military Controlled Multi-National Division (Center South) (MND-CS).
 The battalion was mainly in charge of the units for logistical purposes, rather full operationally.